Veda-Swaroop/Flask_web_app/README.md

 ---

-## ☁️ Deployment
+## Deployment

 The app is deployed on **AWS EC2** (Ubuntu) using:

 - **Gunicorn** as the WSGI server (via `wsgi.py`)
 - **Nginx** as the reverse proxy
 - **PostgreSQL** running on the EC2 instance
-- A custom domain with DNS pointing to the EC2 public IP
+- A custom domain with HTTPS via Let's Encrypt / Certbot

 ---

-## 🔧 Notable Engineering Details
+## Notable Engineering Details

 - Organized routes using **Flask Blueprints** (`admin`, `auth`, `main`) for clean separation of concerns and maintainability
 - Managed Flask extensions in a dedicated `extensions.py` to avoid circular imports — a common pitfall in larger Flask apps
 - Used **SQLAlchemy 2.0** `Mapped`/`mapped_column` syntax for type-safe, modern ORM models
 - Built a **password reset flow** in the auth blueprint — users verify their identity against the database and reset their password in-app
+- The **cart → order flow** snapshots price at time of purchase in `OrderItem`, protecting order history against future price changes
-- Book cover images (~8,000–9,000 images for a catalog of 12,000 books) were downloaded from the **Open Library Covers API** and stored locally under `static/covers/`.
-This folder is **not included in the repository** due to GitHub's storage limits — see the note below on how to restore them
+- Book cover images (~8,000–9,000 images) were downloaded from the **Open Library Covers API** and served from `static/covers/` — this folder is excluded from the repo due to GitHub storage limits (see note below)
-- Modeled the **cart → order flow** so that placing an order snapshots the price at time of purchase in `OrderItem`, protecting against future price changes affecting order history
 - Implemented **toast notifications** via JavaScript for cart actions without full page reloads
+- Used the **Post/Redirect/Get** pattern on order confirmation to prevent duplicate order submissions on page refresh

 ---

-## 📁 Book Covers Note
+## Book Covers Note

 The `app/static/covers/` folder is **not included in this repository**.
 It contains ~8,000–9,000 cover images for the 12,000-book catalog, which exceeds GitHub's recommended repository size limits.

-The covers were downloaded from the [Open Library Covers API](https://openlibrary.org/dev/docs/api#anchor_images) using a separate Python script.
+The covers were downloaded from the [Open Library Covers API](https://openlibrary.org/dev/docs/api#anchor_images).
 To run the app locally with cover images:

 1. Create the folder: `app/static/covers/`
 2. For each book in your database, fetch its cover from Open Library using its ISBN: